matthias152/CryptoSite/README.md

 # CryptoSite
-It's project of website that can be used as investing simulator for crypto currencies.
+It's website that can be used as investing simulator for crypto currencies.

 ## How to run
 Clone the project using the command "git clone https://github.com/matthias152/CryptoSite"